sophies92/sosText/README.md

 - Open, Edit and Save multiple text files from within a single window.
 - Intuitive indicator for when a file has unsaved changes.
 - Line counting/numbering.
+- Search files for text strings.
+- Independent zoom levels for tabs.

 ## Known Bugs